Spray Foam & Injection Foam: Is There A Difference?

 The main ingredients in the spray foam we use are water-blown and organic synthetic compounds derived from petroleum extracts.

-Before spray foam can be introduced in an existing home, the old fiberglass or cellulose must be eliminated.
+Before introducing spray foam in an existing home, the old fiberglass or cellulose must be eliminated.
 This is done so the spray foam has a nice, clean space to adhere to and can fill the area where it is sprayed.
 Much like injection foam, this ensures every little crevice is filled, and no air can flow through it.

 The prep for spray foam takes more time than the prep for injection foam.
 This is because furniture and other items should be relocated out of the area or moved to the room’s center.
 The crew will then wrap everything in plastic, including the floors and surfaces, to ensure no spray foam gets on them.